| God is a thought who makes crooked all that is straight. —Friedrich Nietzsche, Thus Spake Zarathustra |

 Natural selection provides a framework which enables us to understand why species are so often in conflict with each other.
 If each species has its own morality or “rightness”, it follows that the result of the evolutionary process is a world of competing moralities.

 Evil exists, from the evolutionary perspective, simply because other species exist with their own conflicting needs and rights.
 Why conflicting?
-Because there is a limit of resources — so much sunlight, so much oxygen, nutrients, energy resources, and no more.
-Sometimes, it is true, a species will develop a symbiotic relationship with another species in those situations where the two use resources in a mutually beneficial way.
+Because there is a limit to resources—so much sunlight, so much oxygen, nutrients, energy resources, and no more.
+Sometimes, it’s true, one species will develop a symbiotic relationship with another species in situations where the two use resources in a mutually beneficial way.
 But far more common is conflict.

 The simple truth is that species often feed on each other.
 The delicious meal which is profoundly good and necessary for the wolf is profoundly evil from the lamb’s perspective.
 This is understandable within the context of natural selection, but not easily explained if there is a perfect God.